 Counter-surveillance driving combines the precision of defensive driving with the cunning of field tradecraft.
-This guide covers the nuanced concepts of vehicular evasive maneuvers, detection and evasion of tails, vehicle preparation for quick escapes, and strategies for maintaining anonymity and safety on the road.
+This guide covers the nuanced concepts of vehicular evasive maneuvers, detection and evasion of tails, vehicle preparation for quick escapes, and strategies for maintaining security on the road.

 It’s crucial to understand that counter-surveillance driving is a mindset as much as a skillset.
 It involves constant awareness, anticipation of threats, and readiness to act.
 Every movement on the road can be a tell, and mastery over these tells is what sets professionals apart.